atharaq/atharaq.github.io/calc-1-f22/syllabus.md

 * Genius Scan (Android / iOS)
 * CamScanner (Android / iOS)

-### DeltaMath Online Homework
+## DeltaMath Online Homework

 We will be using the free website **​DeltaMath​** for online homework.
 To access this software, you can [create a free student account using this link](https://www.deltamath.com/students?code=VZ3Z-2MV9).
 If the above link does not work, use the following steps:

 1. Go to [​www.deltamath.com](https://www.deltamath.com)
 2. Click “For students" and then "Register".
 3. Enter Teacher Code ​**357935​**.
-4. Select MAT 1500 Fall 2022 for “Class” and register using your **purchase.edu** email address please!
+4. Select MAT 1500 Fall 2022 for “Class” and register using your **purchase.edu** email address please!\

-## Calculator Policy

-A graphing calculator is required for this course.
-You are welcome to use online calculators like [Desmos](https://www.desmos.com).
-If you would like an actual calculator, I recommend getting a TI-83+ or TI-84+.
-Unless otherwise specified, calculators are allowed for all assignments, including exams and quizzes.

-## Attendance

-...

-## Grading Policy
+## Grading Rubric

 * 40% Homework and quizzes
   * **Note**: This includes online homework, written homework, and quizzes